Guarijio people

-The Guarijío are an indigenous people of Mexico.
+The Guarijío (Guarijío) are an Indigenous people of Mexico.
 They primarily live in 17 villages near the West Sierra Madre Mountains in Chihuahua and the Sonoran border.
 Their homelands are remote and reached either on foot or horseback.
 Their traditional Guarijio language has about 2100 speakers.

 Name

 The Guarijío people are also known as the Huarijío, Maculái, Macurái, Macurawe, Varihío, Varijío, Varohio, or Vorijío people.

 Language

 The Guarijío language is a Tarahumaran language of the Uto-Aztecan language family, written in the Latin script.
 A dictionary and grammar have been published for the language.
 Children primarily learn Spanish in school.